smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![In this screenshot of the left-hand menu, Access keys is highlighted below Settings.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task7-step2.png?raw=true "Access keys")

 3. The Access keys blade displays the Login server, username, and password that will be required for the next step.
-Make note of this values, you will be using it in the next part of lab
+Make note of this values, you will be using it in the next part of lab.

    > **Note**: If the username and password do not appear, select Enable on the Admin user option.

    ![This is a screenshot of acr.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1task7-step3.png?raw=true "Cloud Shell Bash Window")

-4. From the cloud shell session connected to your build VM, login to your ACR account by typing the following command.
+4. From the cloud shell session connected to your build VM, login to your ACR account by running the following command.
 Follow the instructions to complete the login.

    ```bash
    docker login [LOGINSERVER] -u [USERNAME] -p [PASSWORD]